Vascular Plants of North Carolina

 Author(Fernald) Fernald

-AbundanceNo data.
-Weakley (2018) calls it "rare" and only in the Coastal Plain.
-If the SERNEC specimens can be trusted, and with 15 county records scattered over the state, it might be uncommon or infrequent, as opposed to rare.
+AbundanceVery little idea of abundance owing to the recent split and thus poorly known.
+If the SERNEC specimens can be trusted, and with 16 county records scattered over the state, it might be uncommon or infrequent, as opposed to rare.
 The website editors have assigned a State Rank of S3? for the present time.
 NatureServe lists the taxon as a variety of E. rotundifolium, with a rank of G5TNR (taxon not ranked).
 Thus, if a full species, it would be given a global Rank of GNR.

 HabitatWoodland margins in moist soil.
 More habitat information needed.